paulschick/meteorite-tracker/notes/caching/interceptor-caching.md

 ### Provide in a Module

 This will be imported and added to the providers array of the Core Module.

+That's it, the app is functioning.
+I think it seems faster, but it's hard to tell.

+What I'll have to figure out is whether or not this will serve a cached version, say tomorrow, when the astronomy image of the day changes.

+IF this is a problem that I have to handle, there is probably a way to force invalidating the cache after a certain period of time, or when it's a new day.
+I'm just not sure if this is stored in localstorage until the program invalidates the cache or they clear their cookies.